-- Perform microbiological monitoring of the L-Basin bulk water two times a year, once during the spring and fall. - Remove one set of coupons from L-Basin for examination each calendar year. - Continue to reduce the amount of artificial lighting from the basin in order to reduce the organic carbon in the system and reduce alga growth. - Remove as much organic material as possible from the basin through filtration.
+- Perform microbiological monitoring of the L-Basin bulk water twice per year, once during the spring and fall. - Remove one set of coupons from L-Basin for examination each calendar year. - Continue to reduce the amount of artificial lighting from the basin in order to reduce the organic carbon in the system and reduce alga growth.

+- Remove as much organic material as possible from the basin through filtration.
 This will keep the bacteriological growth low since the limiting nutrient is organic carbon.
-Periodic evaluation of the particulate and dissolved organic carbon in the basin will serve as a QA/QC for L-Area operations. - Perform peroxide treatments on basin walls, as feasible, to reduce the algae population in the basin and reduce biofilm formation.
-This will help minimize the carbon loading in the basin and mitigate ALARA issues associated with sequestration of radioisotopes in the basin.

-- Microbial densities in the basins should be carefully scrutinized.
-A trend of increased microbial populations may directly increase MIC in the future of increase carbon loading in the basin causing an indirect potential stimulation of unwanted microbial activity.
-Deterioration of aging infrastructure (e.g. concrete, piping, etc.) could enhance microbial growth opportunities [16]. - This program should continue sampling/monitoring of the L-Basin water and coupons.
+Periodic evaluation of the particulate and dissolved organic carbon in the basin will serve as a QA/QC for L-Area operations. - Microbial densities in the basins should be carefully scrutinized.
+A trend of increased microbial populations may directly increase MIC in the future or increase carbon loading in the basin causing an indirect potential stimulation of unwanted microbial activity.
+Deterioration of aging infrastructure (e.g. concrete, piping, etc.) could enhance microbial growth opportunities [22]. - Minimize the sample hold times prior to analysis to clarify the observable structures during SEM and EDS analyses.

+This program should continue sampling/monitoring of the L-Basin water and coupons.
 Technical support provided by this program will continue to provide help with issues such as microbial floc formations, alga growth, mosquitoes, addition of chemicals into the basin, unusual colored growth associated with the spent fuel, and cloudy basin water.

-Additionally, there are a series of possible paths forward and potential mitigation strategies that could be employed to fully understand the presence of the microbial-based spider web-like 'cobweb' material, to determine if the material is actively impacting metals in the basin, or to remove the material from the basin.
+Additionally, there are a series of possible paths forward and potential mitigation strategies that could be employed to fully understand the presence of the microbial-based biological structures, to determine if the material is actively impacting metals in the basin, or to remove the material from the basin.
 These activities are bulleted below.

 - Continue to monitor material use existing materials, coupons, and monitoring techniques - Location and growth rate determination perform specific monitoring in harvested areas, examination of historical underwater films, and examination of other basin areas. - Water carbon analyses in-depth analyses to determine the source of material providing growth to the organisms.
-This analysis would include low level carbon analyses of the water to determine carbon sources, internal and external, that enter the basin. - Evaluate existing coupons examine and compare the biological material on existing coupons to the material we pulled from the basin to determine if the existing coupons can be used for monitoring of the material and its activity. - Add new coupons add new coupon or seed coupons with basin material and place the coupons in areas with similar conditions in the basin. - Examine Fuel Using 10X visual tools to examine the casks and storage racks, use the upcoming surveillance activities to examine the lower portion of the fuels, microenvironments/buildup of flocs at material surfaces, and pull storage rack materials for full material testing. - Microcosm testing Use basin water and sampled materials with non-basin materials in a test environment with radiation to study the interaction of the biological material and metals.
+This analysis would include low-level carbon analyses of the water to determine carbon sources, internal and external, that enter the basin. - Evaluate existing coupons examine and compare the biological material on existing coupons to the material pulled from the basin to determine if the existing coupons can be used for monitoring of the material and its activity. - Add new coupons add new coupon or seed coupons with basin material and place the coupons in areas with similar conditions in the basin. - Microcosm testing Use basin water and sampled materials with non-basin materials in a test environment with radiation to study the interaction of the biological material and metals.
 Light, radiation, and nutrient levels could be varied.
 These microcosms could be tested "in situ" with designed retrievable/reusable cells.
-Materials analyses with a corrosion focus and microbiological monitoring would be done. - Material removal the current options include vacuuming the material with ultrafiltration and using chemical treatment. pH adjustment is probably not an option due to aluminum solubility issues, but the use of hydrogen peroxide has been demonstrated [14].
+Materials analyses with a corrosion focus and microbiological monitoring would be done.

+Material removal - the current options include vacuuming the material with ultrafiltration and using chemical treatment. pH adjustment is probably not an option due to aluminum solubility issues, but the use of hydrogen peroxide has been demonstrated [19].
 Both methods may need to be repeated periodically and pretesting may be required for peroxide dosing.